Luminous Earth Grid

 In 2022, Luminous Earth Grid was featured in a large format coffee table book, a co-production of Type 7 (ERG Media, London), L'Art de L'Automobile, Paris & Porsche, Stuttgart.
 The book focuses on curated stories with a detailed exploration of art, architecture and design.
 An insightful interview with Williams is both informative and compelling.

-SEE the 8 page photo feature & interview (in English)
+View 8 page photo essay & interview (in English)

 Artist’s initial concept sketch (#1), done in Los Angeles in 1981.